- Compare the best home insurance companies

 The best homeowners insurance companies overall

-Coming in just under Erie for a second-place finish, Amica is the cheapest home insurance company on our survey for 2024, which helped propel it to No. 2.
-Its average rate of $2,000 a year is $600 lower than the national average of $2,604.
+Earning the top spot overall, Amica is the cheapest home insurance company on our survey for 2025 as well.
+Its average rate of $2,000 a year is $600 lower than the national average of $2,601.

-Amica earned first place on J.D.
-Power’s claims satisfaction surveys of 2024 as well, and has an A+ rating with AM Best.
+Amica also earned first place in J.D.
+Power’s claims satisfaction survey for 2024 and has an A+ rating with AM Best.

 Read more about Amica homeowners insurance